Welcome to the Classic Traction website

 The Classic Traction Collection

 Welcome to the Classic Traction website, and we hope that you will find this site useful and informative.
 Classic Traction is one of this country's most prolific producers of railway DVDs, covering heritage steam and diesel locomotives, as well as modern diesel & electrics, DMUs and EMUs.
 Classic Traction prides itself in covering many of the principal events that are held on preserved railways and the national network over the length and breadth of the country.
-The Classic Traction Collection range of DVDs illustrates the finest elements in preserved steam and diesel, and are the leaders in the production in DVDs on areas of specialised railway interest, such as the GWR Steam Railmotor project, and we still produce the only commercially available programme on the world famous and much lamented Forest Railroad Park at Dobwalls.
+The Classic Traction Collection range of DVDs illustrates the finest elements in preserved steam and diesel, and are the leaders in the production in DVDs on areas of specialised railway interest, such as the GWR Steam Railmotor project, and we still produce the only commercially available programme on the world famous and much lamented miniature Forest Railroad Park at Dobwalls.

 The Classic Traction range of DVDs